cloudogu/gitops-playground/README.md

 Here are some thoughts why we deem it not a good fit for production:

 * The version of ArgoCD is not pinned.
     * Instead, the `kustomization.yaml` (3️ in the diagram) points to a `base` within the autopilot repo, which in turn points to the `stable` branch of the Argo CD repo.
     * While it might be possible to pin the version using Kustomize, this is not the default and looks complicated.
     * A non-deterministic version calls for trouble.
 Upgrades of Argo CD might happen unnoticed.
     * What about breaking changes?
 What about disaster recovery?
 * The repository structure autopilot creates is more complicated (i.e. difficult to understand and maintain) than the one used in the playground
     * Why is the `autopilot-bootstrap` application (1️ in the diagram) not within the GitOps repo and lives only in the cluster?
     * The approach of an `ApplicationSet` within the `AppProject`'s yaml pointing to a `config.json` (more difficult to write than YAML) is difficult to grasp (4️ and 6️ in the diagram)
     * The `cluster-resources` `ApplicationSet` is a good approach to multi-cluster but again, requires writing JSON (4️ in the diagram).
 * Projects are used to realize environments (6️ and 7️ in the diagram).
-  How would we separate teams?
+  How would we separate teams in this [monorepo structure](https://github.com/cloudogu/gitops-patterns/tree/789d300#repository-structure)?
-* The usage of the [monorepo pattern](https://github.com/cloudogu/gitops-patterns/tree/789d300#repository-structure) does not match to our perception that repo per team are a better match for most organizations.
+  One idea would be to use multiple Argo CD instances, realising a [Standalone pattern](https://github.com/cloudogu/gitops-patterns/tree/789d30055443b6096d9018ca13cbd4234a24cc3d#operator-deployment).
+  This would mean that every team would have to manage its own ArgoCD instance.
+  How could this task be delegated to a dedicated platform team?
+These are the questions that lead to the structure realized in the GitOps playground.

 ### Flux